omnidotdev/template-elysia/README.md

 ## Local Development

 First, `cp .env.local.template .env.local` and fill in the values.
+Then, generate TLS certificates by running `bun src/scripts/generateTlsCert.ts`.

 ### Building and Running